OUR SERVICES

 What is an OCT?

 An OCT uses light waves to take a scan of the back or front of your eye.
 It is similar to an ultrasound image in that it takes a cross section image of a part of your body with non-invasive techniques.
-Every eye exam at out clinic includes an OCT scan of your eyes.
+Every eye exam at our clinic includes an OCT scan of your eyes.

 Reasons the optometrist may want to take an OCT scan of your eyes: